ShadowHawk (character): Fictional character biography

-Paul Johnstone grew up as a troubled youth in Harlem, New York City.
-He avoided a life of crime due in part to the encouragement of a man named Richard Woodroe, who was originally assigned as a caseworker to Paul when he was caught stealing, and eventually married his mother, becoming his stepfather.
+Paul Johnstone grows up as a troubled youth in Harlem, New York City.
+He avoids a life of crime due in part to the encouragement of a man named Richard Woodroe, who is originally assigned as a caseworker to Paul when he is caught stealing, and eventually marries his mother, becoming his stepfather.

 Eventually, Paul became a lawyer and, beyond that, a district attorney.
-While his life was going so well, his half brother Hojo had taken his success in college, moved to Wall Street and developed a Coke and crack addiction.
-Using Hojo, some gangsters tried to leverage Paul into letting their men off, but Paul refused.
-Soon after he ended up the target of an assault intended to serve as an example to others who got in the way of these mobsters.
-This incident culminated in his attackers injecting him with HIV-infected blood.
+While his life is going so well, his half brother Hojo took his success in college, moved to Wall Street and developed a cocaine addiction.
+Using Hojo, some gangsters try to leverage Paul into letting their men off, but Paul refuses.
+Soon after he ends up the target of an assault intended to serve as an example to others who get in the way of these mobsters.
+This incident culminates in his attackers injecting him with HIV-infected blood.

-After the encounter, Johnstone was left uncertain regarding whether he had been infected or not.
-The attack had been made public and word of his possible infection spread through Johnstone's workplace, making it a very inhospitable environment to be in.
-Tensions between Johnstone and one of his co-workers led to an altercation between the two which landed Johnstone out of a job and in jail.
+After the encounter, Johnstone is left uncertain regarding whether he was infected or not.
+The attack was made public and word of his possible infection spreads through Johnstone's workplace, making it a very inhospitable environment to be in.
+Tensions between Johnstone and one of his co-workers lead to an altercation between the two which lands Johnstone out of a job and in jail.

-After he was released, Paul received medical confirmation that he was HIV positive and he descended into depression.
-While walking the streets to clear his head, Paul was threatened by a group of young gang members.
-He went berserk and attacked them, leading to his brutal mugging and return to the hospital.
-During this time he resolved that he would use the rest of his time to dispense justice to the individuals who preyed on innocent victims.
-One of his friends, a cop named Christina Reid (who had been kicked off the force that day for use of excessive force), was also in the hospital and came to visit him.
-She informed Paul that she and a man named Carlton Sun had been developing an exoskeleton suit of armor that could help aid him in accomplishing this task.
+After he is released, Paul receives medical confirmation that he is HIV positive and he descends into depression.
+While walking the streets to clear his head, Paul is threatened by a group of young gang members.
+He goes berserk and attacks them, leading to his brutal mugging and return to the hospital.
+During this time he resolves that he will use the rest of his time to dispense justice to the individuals who prey on innocent victims.
+One of his friends, a cop named Christina Reid (who was kicked off the force that day for use of excessive force), is also in the hospital and comes to visit him.
+She informs Paul that she and a man named Carlton Sun were developing an exoskeleton suit of armor that can help aid him in accomplishing this task.

-Johnstone decided to don the suit, christening himself "ShadowHawk" after his favorite superhero (a name that would eventually lure out the psychotic and racist villain Hawk's Shadow, who believed he was the one entitled to bear the mantle of ShadowHawk), and was taught how to fight effectively with the help of Christine, promising to "take back the night".
-Johnstone also kept the pills needed to slow his reaction to his HIV infection in small pouches on his belt so he could take them as needed.
+Johnstone decides to don the suit, christening himself "ShadowHawk" after his favorite superhero (a name that eventually lures out the psychotic and racist villain Hawk's Shadow, a copycat of ShadowHawk who believes he is the one entitled to bear the mantle of ShadowHawk), and is taught how to fight effectively with the help of Christine, promising to "take back the night".
+Johnstone also keeps the pills needed to slow his reaction to his HIV infection in small pouches on his belt so he can take them as needed.